anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 ## 14) Tap 'Tell me a fun fact'

-## 15) A confirmation is shown, tap next
+## 15) A confirmation screen is shown, tap next

-## 16) Choose a device for the fun fact to played on
+## 16) Tap, 'Choose Device'

-This can be any device listed but pick a nearby Echo device
+This can be any device listed but pick a nearby Echo device, that can hear, when it plays a 'fun fact'

 ## 17) Click Save in the upper right